fhomingo7/animo-shon/README.md

 - Java files for other footer buttons are added
 - Search, Shopping Cart, and Messages windows are added

+### April 30, 2021
+Admin Menu
+- Able to login as admin using username: admin, password: admin
+- Able to upload product information and save it to database

+Main Menu
+- Able to view products in home page

 # Contributors
 Programmed by Shawn Castillo, Jason Ching, Florenz Domingo